httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

      conditions are met:

-     * The retrieval is for a Cookie header in the HTTP request associated with the retrieval-uri The same-site-flag is "Lax" or "Default".
+     * The retrieval is for a Cookie header in the HTTP request associated with the retrieval-uri.
+     * The same-site-flag is "Lax" or "Default".
      * The HTTP request's method is "safe".
      * The HTTP request's target browsing context is a top-level browsing context.